-Our provision for income taxes for the first quarter of fiscal 2008 amounted to approximately \$1.9 million, consisting of current taxes of \$0.6 million and deferred taxes of \$1.3 million.
-This compares with a provision of approximately \$0.2 million for the first quarter of fiscal 2007.
-As of January 31, 2007 we had recognized essentially all of our deferred tax assets, accordingly in the first quarter of fiscal 2008 our effective tax rate approximated the expected statutory rate.
+Our provision for income taxes for the second quarter of fiscal 2008 amounted to approximately \$0.9 million, consisting of current taxes of \$0.4 million and deferred taxes of \$0.5 million.
+This compares with a benefit of approximately \$49,000 for the second quarter of fiscal 2007.
+For the first six months of fiscal 2008 our provision for income taxes amounted to approximately \$2.8 million, consisting of current taxes of \$1.0 million and deferred taxes of \$1.8 million.
+This compares with a provision of approximately \$0.1 million for the first six months of fiscal 2007.
+As of January 31, 2007, we had recognized essentially all of our deferred tax assets, accordingly in the first six months of fiscal 2008 our effective tax rate approximated the expected statutory rate.
 In prior periods our tax provision generally reflected the recognition of certain deferred tax assets relating primarily to net operating loss carryovers and fixed assets.
-Income taxes currently payable in the United States are reduced by approximately \$0.2 million due to deductions arising from the exercise of non-qualified stock options.
+Income taxes currently payable in the United States have been reduced by approximately \$0.5 million due to deductions arising from the exercise of non-qualified stock options.
 This amount does not reduce our current tax provision but is credited directly to paid-in capital.